 The full gamut of outdoorsmen and women, ranchers, artists, and visitors walk the streets of Stanley in an eclectic mix that gives our town its charm.
 We’re off the beaten path and home to river companies, outfitters, backcountry guides, and colorful locals.
 World class fishing, whitewater boating, mountain biking, climbing, hiking, back country skiing, horseback riding, and camping all lie just outside the town limits.

-Once you acclimatize in Sun Valley, come north on Highway 75 to Stanley and enjoy the many reminders of our pioneer heritage.
+Once you acclimatize in Sun Valley, come north on Highway 75 to Stanley and enjoy the many reminders of our pioneer heritage (stop by the Stanley Museum!).
 Stanley sits within the 756,000 acre Sawtooth National Recreation Area, which contains four mountain ranges (Sawtooth, Smoky, Boulder, and White Cloud), the headwaters of four major rivers (Payette, Salmon, Boise, and Big Wood), hundreds of lakes, over 1,000 miles of streams, and at least 50 peaks over 10,000 feet in elevation.
 Three National Forest Scenic Byways converge at Stanley (Sawtooth, Ponderosa Pine, and Salmon River).